 Phase 3 – Pre-Construction and Documentation

 The pre-construction planning aims to arrive at a final budget and timeline that will be used to guide the construction process.
 There will be a meeting with all stakeholders (contractors, architects, utilities, etc.) to discuss any potential issues and solutions to resolve them.
 Remember to keep all the documentation like permits, regulations, and deliverables influencing your budgeting decisions organized and ready for submission.
-Documenting and submitting paperwork enable owners to know where unexpected costs can arise.
+Documenting and submitting paperwork enable owners to know where unexpected costs in a construction budget can arise.

 Phase 4 – Construction and Closeout